-Parish Council Meeting: the next public meeting is scheduled for Wednesday 23 January 2019 at 7.30pm in St Mary's Church Hall, Botus Fleming PL12 6NJ.
-The agenda can be downloaded from the Council Meetings page three days beforehand.
-A full list of meeting dates for 2018 can be viewed here.
+Parish Council Meeting: the next Public Meeting is scheduled for Wednesday 27 March 2019 at 7.30pm in St Mary's Church Hall, Botus Fleming PL12 6NJ.
+The Agenda can be downloaded from the Council Meetings page ten days beforehand along with draft Minutes of the previous Public Meeting..
+A full list of Meeting dates for 2019 can be viewed on the webpage.

 Chairman .
 Cllr Mervyn Ellis is the current Chairman and Cllr Dave Edwards Vice Chair as elected during the Public Meeting 24th October 2018 in respect to the elected year 2018/2019.
 You can contact either Cllr Ellis or Cllr Edwards from this webpage.

 Councillors' Surgery / Questions to Councillors : should you have issues that you wish to raise with your Councillors they now hold an informal drop-in from 7.00pm onwards immediately before the Public Meeting which commences at 7:30pm.
 There is no need to make an appointment so please come along for an informal talk.
 There is also a section on the Agenda to enable public participation wherein residents may speak on an Agenda item for up to 3 minutes.
 The Parish Council recommend that should members of the Public have a question for Councillors, that the question be put in writing to the Parish Clerk 24 hours before the meeting and that responses may be put in writing at a later date. email email@example.com.

 The Electoral Review of Cornwall by the Boundary Commission.
 The Local Government Boundary Commission has now consulting on it's recommendations for the new ward boundaries in Cornwall.
 The recommendation is that Botus Fleming & Hatt, along with Landulph form part of the Saltash,Trematon & Landrake electoral division.